Riyanshi-tech/my-first-repo/README.md

 # my-first-repo
-This is my 1st repo after the tunatuna
+This is my 1st repo after the making stupid mistakes